-With hot summer months long gone and winter approaching us rapidly, it is time to prepare your garden for harsh winter conditions.
-You can prepare your garden yourself, and also employ the services of a professional tree surgeon fro Kings Cuts Trees to assist.
+With hot summer months long gone and winter approaching us rapidly, it is time to call in Benton Arboriculture and prepare your garden for harsh winter conditions.
+You can prepare your garden yourself, and also employ the services of a professional tree surgeon from Kings Cuts Trees to assist.

 - Tackle the inside of your greenhouse.
 This will help reduce the number of pests and diseases in winter.
 Remove your plants before sweeping away any plant debris, and disinfect surfaces, paths and glass (a hot garden disinfectant solution is ideal).
 Ensure your greenhouse is well ventilated after this, to dry it out.